-The Provident Bank is headquartered in Jersey City and is the 4th largest bank in the state of New Jersey.
-It is also the 133rd largest bank in the nation.
-It was established in 1839 and as of September of 2013, it had grown to 884 employees at 80 locations.
-The Provident Bank has a B+ health rating.
+The Provident Bank is headquartered in Jersey City and is the 3rd largest bank in the state of New Jersey.
+It is also the 137th largest bank in the nation.
+It was established in 1839 and as of June of 2018, it had grown to 1,013 employees at 86 locations.
+The Provident Bank has an A+ health rating.

 I had the Smart Checking account and I was stunned that I didn't get the high interest one month.
 They said there is a charge comes in as pin-based purchase.
 It was the online payment of my cell phone bill.
 Although they acknowledged that it can't be pin-based (since it's online transaction), they said "it comes in as pin-based and there is nothing they can do about it."
 So don't be so certain that your signature based transactions will be counted as signature based.

 They will find any reason in the world to reject one of your transactions... saying that you need to contact them to raise your daily limit.
 CONFIRMING IS LIKE PULLING TEETH IF THEY ARE ACTUALLY WORKING WHEN YOU NEED TO MAKE A PURCHASE.